- Home

 Inclusions

-Unless otherwise specified, tuition fees include all the training and assessment as well as required resources and textbooks for students to achieve the qualification or course in which they are enrolling.
+Unless otherwise specified, tuition fees include all training and assessment as well as required resources and textbooks necessary for students to achieve the qualification or course in which they are enrolling.

 Additional charges apply if students require:

-• Printing costs as may be required to complete assessments.
-Students may print and copy on campus for a cost of 15c per page, however they may also use other printing facilities.
+- Printing costs may be required to complete assessments.
+Students may print and copy on campus for a cost of 15c per page; however, they may also use other printing facilities.

-• Notebooks/pens/laptops* or other general stationary required for students to complete their work.
+- Notebooks/pens/laptops* or other general stationery required for students to complete their work.

-*A note about computers: Many homework and assessment tasks require access to a computer and the internet and therefore it is recommended students bring or purchase a laptop if possible.
+*A note about computers: Many homework and assessment tasks require access to a computer and the internet; therefore, it is recommended that students bring or purchase a laptop if possible.

-If students don’t have their own they can use nearby public facilities that are listed for their convenience in the Student Handbook.
-It is optional for students to bring a laptop to class – some students may choose to do so to keep their notes organised, but where a computer is required for class activities the trainer/assessor will arrange to book the college computers for class sessions.
+If students don’t have their own, they can use nearby public facilities, which are listed in the Student Handbook for their convenience.
+It is optional for students to bring a laptop to class; some students may choose to do so to keep their notes organised, but where a computer is required for class activities, the trainer/assessor will arrange to book the college computers for class sessions.